lsst-dm/dm_dev_guide/services/batch.rst

 NOTE: MPI is not explicitly supported on the ``HTCondor DAC Cluster`` and ``HTCondor Prod Cluster``.
 These clusters are intended for use with Gen3 LSST middleware (rather than Gen2).

-Report system issues by `filing a JIRA ticket <https://jira.lsstcorp.org/secure/CreateIssueDetails!init.jspa?pid=12200&issuetype=10901&priority=10000&customfield_12211=12223&components=14205>`_ in the IT Helpdesk Support (IHS) project.
+To report system issues, log into `LSST JIRA <https://jira.lsstcorp.org/>`_ and file a `JIRA ticket in the IT Helpdesk Support <https://ls.st/ihsticket>`_ project tagging NCSA as the responsible organization.

 HTCondor: Compute (startd) Slots